erencivril/discord-archive-bot/README.md

 # Archive DiscordBot

+This project is the actual bot i was using and i own the code

 Archive DiscordBot is a Python-based Discord bot project that is made by Eren Çivril and web interface that archives messages and attachments from a designated server, offers randomized archive replies, and generates AI-driven responses in Turkish.
 The project includes a Flask-powered admin UI for monitoring, searching, and controlling the bot.

 ## Features